 Discard excess oil from the cast iron skillet and wipe clean of crumbs.
-Add the 2 tablespoon olive oil to the skillet and heat over medium heat.
-Add onions, green pepper, red pepper, jalapeño, garlic, and andouille sausage to the pan and saute until vegetables are soft and lightly browned, about 10 minutes.
+Add the 2 tablespoons of olive oil to the skillet and heat over medium heat.
+Add onions, green pepper, red pepper, jalapeño, garlic, and andouille sausage to the pan and sauté until vegetables are soft and lightly browned, about 10 minutes.
 Add tomatoes and shrimp to the pan and cook for 5 more minutes until shrimp begin to turn pink.

 Rinse the clams under cold water to remove any sand.
 Push clams into the mixture in the skillet ‘hinge-side’ down.
 Mix spaghetti sauce and water in a small bowl and pour evenly over the pan.
 Season with remaining salt and pepper.
 Cover and cook until the clam shells pop open for another 10-12 minutes.

 To serve, ladle jambalaya over ½ cup of the rice and top with a crispy catfish fillet.
 Garnish with parsley.
 Devour.